-The Complainant states that the Disputed Domain Name is identical or at least, confusingly similar to its trademarks "INTESA SANPAOLO", "INTESA" and "GRUPPO INTESA SANPAOLO".
+The Complainant states that the Disputed Domain Name is identical or at least, confusingly similar to its trademarks "INTESA SANPAOLO", "INTESA" and "ISP".

-The Complainant asserts that the trademark "INTESA SANPAOLO"® is included in its entirety within the Disputed Domain Name with the mere addition of the term "GRUPS" which it has obvious references to the English term "GROUPS", meaning "GRUPPI" in Italian.
+The Complainant asserts that the trademark "INTESA SANPAOLO"® is included in its entirety within the Disputed Domain Name with the mere addition of the term "DOC".